Neeme Järvi Prize

 The Neeme Järvi Prize

-The Neeme Järvi Prize – 2024 already awarded for the ninth time – offers active participants at the Gstaad Conducting Academy the special chance of being invited as guest conductor for professional orchestras.
+The Neeme Järvi Prize – 2025 already awarded for the tenth time – offers active participants at the Gstaad Conducting Academy the special chance of being invited as guest conductor for professional orchestras.

 The partner orchestras will invite the respective winners to act as guest conductor in the following season.